Press 'CC' on the video above to obtain captions.

 Improving liveability for older people in small towns

-Please watch the video and read the case studies in the ILOP Good practice guide to gain an insight into the successful projects and experiences of participants.
+Please watch the video and read the case studies in the ILOP Good practice guide to gain an insight into the successful projects run in 2015.

 This material has been produced by the Department of Health & Human Services and the Municipal Association of Victoria.
 It is designed for local councils, community organisations, senior clubs and older people to use as a tool to stimulate discussion and drive the creation of more age-friendly projects and communities across Victoria.